elisa-negrini/BDT-project/preprocessing_layer/README.md

   -  Merges into one record using a fixed schema

-  -  Emits to `aggregated_data` topic with partitioning
+  -  Emits enriched aggregation to Kafka topic `aggregated_data` with partitioning

-  -  Creates the topic if it doesn't exist

 ## Requirements